yroshini/Projects-Portfolio/README.md

 # Projects-Portfolio
-A collection of my software projects.
+A collection of my Hadware & Software projects.